Car Accidents

 Your Insurance Company's Role

 In most car accident cases, your insurer is legally obligated to defend you.
-They’ll assign a lawyer, pay for your defense, and negotiate on your behalf, up to your policy limits.
+They assign defense counsel, cover legal costs, and negotiate on your behalf up to your policy limits.

 Item Covered by Insurer?